 The National Beta Club promotes character, develops leadership skills, encourages service involvement, recognizes achievement, and provides technological advantages to students in grades 6 - 12.

-Membership is a privilege and not a right.
+Membership is a privilege.
 The qualifications for membership on the part of the student shall be (a) worthy, moral, and ethical character, (b) good mentality, (c) creditable achievement, and (d)commendable attitude.
 The standards and means for appraising these qualities shall be determined by the administration of the school where the club is located.

 4-H and Junior 4-H